October 3–6, 2012

-Microsoft is pleased to sponsor Grace Hopper for the fifth consecutive year as a Platinum Sponsor.
+Microsoft is pleased to sponsor Grace Hopper for the sixth consecutive year as a Platinum Sponsor.
 The work of the Anita Borg Institute and the Association for Computing Machinery, in coordination with the Grace Hopper Conference, is critical in attracting and retaining women who will create new technological innovations all over the world.
-This year's conference theme, “What If” complements this year's Microsoft theme, “Be What’s Next.”
-Everyone at the conference can “Be What’s Next” by answering and investigating all the possible “What Ifs.”
+This year, Microsoft’s own Linda Apsley is serving as conference co-chair as we seek to address the theme, “Are We There Yet?”
 Learn more...

 About Microsoft Research Connections